RVNUG/project-oolong/docs/GITHUB_PAGES_INTEGRATION.md

 - Does not save empty data if scraping fails (keeps existing data intact)
 - Runs automatically daily
 - Manual trigger support
+- Verifies if changes were actually committed
+- Automatically triggers deployment workflow when new event data is pushed

 ## Branch Protection and Pull Request Process